Rithvik50/Rithvik50/README.md

 <h1 align="center">Hi, I am Rithvik Muthyalapati 👋</h1>

 ## 💫 About Me:
 My name is Rithvik Muthyalapati.
-I was born and raised in California, USA.
+I was born and raised in California, USA but now I currently reside in Bengaluru, India.
 I am a passionate Software Engineer with a strong foundation in programming and a keen interest in software engineering, full stack development, object oriented programming, and machine learning.
 My knowledge is not limited to this field, and I am constantly exploring new technologies and methodologies.

 ## 🌐 Socials: